Like other Apple devices, your HomePod permits you to set custom alarms.

 Alarms on your HomePod can also be created, deleted, managed and edited in the Home app.

-1) Open the Home app on your iPhone, iPad or iPod touch with iOS 11.2.5 or later.
+1) Open the Home app on your iPhone, iPad or iPod touch.

-2) Long-tap or press with 3D Touch your HomePod in the Home or Rooms tab.
+2) Long-tap or press with hold your HomePod in the Home or Rooms tab.

-5) Tap an alarm you’d like to adjust, then make your changes.
+4) Tap New to create a new alarm or select an alarm you’d like to adjust to make changes.

-- Time: Scroll the wheel to set a time for the alarm.
+- Time: Tap to set a time for the alarm.

 - Repeat: Tap to set a recurring alarm.